spierala/mini-rx-store/docs/docs/fs-setup.md

 slud: /feature-store-setup
 ---

-There are 2 Options to create a new FeatureStore.
+There are 2 Options to create a new Feature Store.

 ### Option 1: Extend `FeatureStore`
 ```ts title="todo-feature-store.ts"